18F/dol-whd-14c/EnvironmentsReview.md

 ## Functional testing

+In a few, how could a person test that this works....
+If not automated functional testing in this engagement...
+[could be a separate buy]

 At the beginning of a Sprint, from a QA perspective, QA/manual tester/Developer assigned to the story will record happy test paths, boundary conditions, and unhappy test paths.
 During the Sprint manual/Dev testing is likely to result in additional test cases.
 These need to be also recorded as well and associated with the story.
 Nothing onerous.
 By the end of period of performance these test cases can be collected to form a test suite, can be used to create a set of validation tests that need to be performed as a part of each Sprint deliverable.